StoneT2000/rfcl/README.md

 ![](./assets/figure_main.png)

 Reverse Forward Curriculum Learning (RFCL) is a novel approach to learning from demonstrations that enables extreme **demonstration and sample efficiency** in model-free RL.
 RFCL is capable of solving a wide range of complex tasks from just 1-10 demonstrations, far more demonstration efficient than prior model-free baselines.
-We use a per-demonstration reverse curriculum to train an initial policy capable of perform well from the initial states of the given demonstrations, and then genrealize to a larger initial state distribution via a forward curriculum.
-Our shows a glimpse of the potential of how demonstration/sample efficient RL can be if one leverages the properties of simulation.
+We use a per-demonstration reverse curriculum to train an initial policy capable of performing well from the initial states of the given demonstrations, and then generalize to a larger initial state distribution via a forward curriculum.
+Our work shows a glimpse of the potential of how demonstration/sample efficient algorithms can be if one leverages the properties of simulation.